Dasharo/docs/docs/osf-trolling-list/jsm_documentation.md

 future new developments, we encourage you to choose our new Support Package for more streamlined cooperation, guaranteed availability, and quick, on-time delivery.

+## Before you raise your first request

+Remember to provide a list of email addresses of people that need an access to the portal.

 ## How to add a request

 ### Raising requests using the portal